XuPeng-SH/tae_design/tae_v1_1/README.md

 /*
 There is an in-memory IndexStore in the tail to maintain newly-added index objects.
-At the same time, we design an area in the checkpoint of each table.
-Based on this area, we can abstract an IndexStore to facilitate Index query.
+At the same time, we design an index info area in the checkpoint.
+Based on this info area, we can abstract an IndexStore to facilitate Index query on the checkpoint.
 */

 // index data schema in the checkpoint